yosef0H4/BouncingShapes/readme.md

 A simple C++ application that displays animated shapes bouncing around a window.
 Shapes are loaded from a configuration file and bounce off window boundaries.

+**Note**: This project was created as an assignment for the COMP4300 course by Dave Churchill: https://www.youtube.com/@DaveChurchill

 ## Features

 - Configurable window size and shapes via text file